jcourtois/ac-chef-tutorial/README.md

 ### The cookbook directory
 The cookbook directory will hold our chef code.
 We have created the basic directory structure for you.
-Take a moment to look at the file named: metadata.rb.
+Take a moment to look at `metadata.rb`.
 The following lines describe the name and version of the cookbook.
 Later we will be specifying our cookbook dependencies in this metadata file.
 ```ruby